Suraj151/esp8266-framework/README.md

 ---
 ## 3. Configuration System

-Configuration is layered, compile-time and additive.
-There is no `.ini` file, no runtime parser and no over-the-air feature toggle.
-Which services exist, how big each table is, what the defaults are and which interfaces a port supplies are all decided when you build.
+Configuration is layered and additive.
+Which services *exist*, how big each table is, what the defaults are and which interfaces a port supplies are decided when you build.
+What a service *does* once it exists — including whether it runs at all — is settled at runtime, from text files under `/etc` on any board that has a filesystem.
+See §3.10.

 ### 3.1 Three tiers